 Right beside Winberry’s is Redfearn’s Nursery.
 Mr. Redfearn is a palm tree expert and appears to know more about centipede grass than anyone in the area.
 It is a great place to buy plants, materials, sprays, and get advice.

 There are plenty of other small businesses in Cedar Point.
 You can find an office supply store, the UPS Store, a Bicycle Shop, Walston’s Hardware and some antique shops.
+Recently it was announced that Cedar Point will be getting a Bojangles.

-Continuing on trip along Highway 24 east, you can tell that you are exiting Cedar Point when you see a BB&T Bank on your left.
+Back in Cedar Point and continuing on trip along Highway 24 east, you can tell that you are exiting Cedar Point when you see a BB&T Bank on your left.
 It is the last business in Cedar Point, and once you cross Highway 58 and stay straight on Highway 24, you will be driving through Cape Carteret.
 Cape Carteret has two golf cart dealerships but no car dealerships.

 While Cape Carteret doesn’t have as many services as Cedar Point, it does have a strip mall located on the left just after the intersection with Highway 58.
 If you turn left at the first stop light after crossing Highway 58, you will be entering by Walgreen’s.
 If you continue straight on that road you will end up at MacDaddy’s Arcade, Sports Bar, and Bowling Alley.
 It is a brand new facility and great place for kids on a rainy day.